 EH: One interesting thing is that independent booksellers have been compelled to be so much more nimble and creative to stay competitive and so many of them have gotten really good at selling picture books and middle-grade books.

-There would sometimes be a situation when I'd hear that Barnes and Noble "passed" on an author's book and it used to be devastating — devastating.
+There would sometimes be a situation when I'd hear that Barnes & Noble "passed" on an author's book and it used to be devastating—devastating.
 I would have an inconsolable author and have nothing to really to be able to tell him or her.
 That's become less and less the case.

 Of course, it's great if the book is at Barnes & Noble, but it doesn't need to be there.
-If they pass — while it's not ideal — between school, library and the indies, now we're able to say, "That's okay.
+If they pass —while it's not ideal—between school, library, and the indies, now we're able to say, "That's OK.
 There are other ways to sell the book."

-VP: Young Adult has gotten so popular in recent years.
+VP: Young Adult has become so popular in recent years.
 Any words of wisdom for aspiring YA writers?

 VP: Any personal recommendations for YA research reading?

 EH: I think three of the cornerstones of YA are "The Outsiders" by S. E. Hinton, "The Pigman" by Paul Zindel, and "The Chocolate War" by Robert Cormier.
 Those happen to all have been represented by my Curtis Brown predecessor Marilyn Marlow, and they are absolutely great examples of excellence in the genre.